akanda/akanda/docs/source/rug.rst

         thread and that thread handles the next event in its queue (likely for a different router VM and its state machine).

-    :ReglugVM: Attempt to hot-plug/unplug a network from the router via ``nova interface-attach`` or ``nova-interface-detach``.
+    :ReplugVM: Attempt to hot-plug/unplug a network from the router via ``nova interface-attach`` or ``nova-interface-detach``.

     :StopVM: Terminate a running router VM.
 This is generally performed when